anuskash/frontend/README.md

 ## 🤝 Contributing

 This is a private university project.
-For contributions:
+Contributions should follow these guidelines:
-1. Create a feature branch
+1. Create a feature branch from the main branch
-2. Follow existing code patterns
+2. Follow existing code patterns and conventions
-3. Update documentation
+3. Update relevant documentation
-4. Submit pull request with detailed description
+4. Submit a pull request with a detailed description of changes

 ---

 ## 📝 License

-This project is part of a university coursework assignment for the University of Nottingham.
+This project is part of a university coursework assignment for UoN.

 ---